allenai/allennlp/README.md

 An [Apache 2.0](https://github.com/allenai/allennlp/blob/master/LICENSE) NLP research library, built on PyTorch, for developing state-of-the-art deep learning models on a wide variety of linguistic tasks.

-*PLEASE NOTE that AllenNLP is currently pre-release!*  There are many rough edges.
-We will have our first release in early September.

 ## Quickstart

 The fastest way to get an environment to run AllenNLP is with Docker.
 Once you have [installed Docker](https://docs.docker.com/engine/installation/)